felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 hurt in general.

 I smile when I remind myself of all these memories.
-I had no idea of the vacuum I was creating in my soul.
+I had no idea of the vacuum that was growing in my soul.
 Life had given me many abilities, but left me with the impression that new abilities could not be developed.
+I had a fixed mindset.

-Unsolved problems keep building up until they turn into a crisis.
+Unsolved problems have the frustrating habit of building up until they turn into a crisis.
 This is where our story begins -- with an existential crisis.

 <!--